MealKitchen/mealkitchen/README.md

 [![Build Status](https://travis-ci.org/Unconditional-Chocolate/mealplan.svg?branch=master)](https://travis-ci.org/Unconditional-Chocolate/mealplan)

-# MealPlan
+# Meal Kitchen

-Mealplan helps you cook better food.
+Meal Kitchen is a personalized recipe recommendation application that helps you plan and manage your meals for the week.

 ## Team